nodejs/node/doc/api/tls.md

 5. Client validates the response and either destroys the socket or performs a handshake.

-*Note*: The `issuer` can be `null` if the certificate is either self-signed or the issuer is not in the root certificates list.
+The `issuer` can be `null` if the certificate is either self-signed or the issuer is not in the root certificates list.
 (An issuer may be provided via the `ca` option when establishing the TLS connection.)

-*Note*: Listening for this event will have an effect only on connections established after the addition of the event listener.
+Listening for this event will have an effect only on connections established after the addition of the event listener.

-*Note*: An npm module like [asn1.js] may be used to parse the certificates.
+An npm module like [asn1.js] may be used to parse the certificates.

 ### Event: 'resumeSession'
 <!-- YAML